 Chaired by Danish architect Dorte Mandrup, a jury of distinguished professionals will evaluate the works using a holistic approach, “from their conception and construction phases to their final, public use”.

 The objectives of the Prize are to acknowledge and reward quality architectural production in Europe, and to highlight the important contribution of European professionals to the sustainable development and transformation of Europe’s built environment.
-According to the Mies van der Rohe Foundation, the Prize “offers both individuals and public institutions an opportunity to reach a clearer understanding of the cultural role of architecture in the construction of our cities”.
+According to the Mies van der Rohe Foundation, the European Union Prize for Contemporary Architecture “offers both individuals and public institutions an opportunity to reach a clearer understanding of the cultural role of architecture in the construction of our cities”.

 In 2017, Warsaw’s Katyn Museum was one of the five finalists but lost to the DeFlat Kleiburg project in Amsterdam.